TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

    - Amazon Alexa
      - Alexa Voice Service __Implementation__ @ Github
 6. Project Integration
-   - Think about one project to implement
+   - Think about one problem to solve
-     - Solve a problem you have
+     - Personal
        - Automate your room
+     - School
-     - Etc...
+       - Automate your Laboratory
    - It needs to have the following components:
      - Server
        - Linux Based Computer